fabriziotorelli-wipro/rig-docker-machines/3/eolas-bitnami-mongodb/README.md

 Ask more details to [Glyn Darkin - Buildit@WiproDigital](mailto:glyn.darkin@wipro.com) - Ireland/UK

-Buildit Digital consultancy is driven to ensure digital processes for companies, providing guidelines and methodologies in order to ensure efficient and proficient Agile or Agile SAFe processes, across multiple disciplines.
+Buildit Digital consultancy is driven to ensure digital processes for companies.
+Our exellence centres provide guidelines and methodologies, in order to ensure efficient and proficient Agile / Agile SAFe processes, across multiple disciplines.

 ## Issues